Gordon Greenidge: Domestic career

 Greenidge began his career in English county cricket with Hampshire in the English County Championship.
-He joined in April 1968 as a 17 year old playing for the second eleven and was also given responsibilities such as painting the seating at the stadium.
+He joined in April 1968 as a 17-year-old playing for the second eleven and was also given responsibilities such as painting the seating at the ground.
 His fielding at this stage "left much to be desired".
-Nearly losing his contract, Greenidge applied himself over the winter and in 1970 scored 841 runs in 15 second eleven matches and eventually broke into the Hampshire first eleven team averaging 35 in seven matches with 4 scores over fifty.
+Nearly losing his contract, Greenidge applied himself over the winter and in 1970 scored 841 runs in 15 second eleven matches and eventually broke into the Hampshire first eleven team averaging 35 in seven matches with four scores over fifty.

 He batted as an opener with Barry Richards for Hampshire, first playing together in August 1970.
-Gordon Greenidge said of the experience of playing alongside Barry Richards was "something I shall never forget.
+Greenidge said of the experience of playing alongside Richards was "something I shall never forget.
 It was an education and an inspiration.
 If, at the end of my career, people talk of Richards and Greenidge in the same breath, then I for one will not mind it in the least".
 During his first-class career, he scored a total of 37,000 runs with 92 centuries.

-In 1974, Greenidge scored his highest first class score of 273 not out at Eastbourne for Derrick Robin's XI against the Pakistani side who were touring England that year.
+In 1974, Greenidge scored his highest first-class score of 273 not out at Eastbourne for Derrick Robin's XI against the Pakistani side who were touring England that year.
 He said that he had drunk too much lager the night before and had woken up with "the most dreadful hangover".
 He did not recollect the innings saying "I middled every ball and yet hardly saw one delivery clearly...I can't remember a single shot but when I returned to the pavilion rather later than I had anticipated, I discovered I had made 273 not out".
 He hit 13 sixes and 31 fours in the innings.

 In 1984, Greenidge achieved the highest batting average of any player during the English season.
-In his 16 innings, he scored 1069 runs at an average of 82.23.
+In his 16 innings, he scored 1,069 runs at an average of 82.23.

+He was appointed a Member of the Order of the British Empire (MBE) in the 1985 New Year Honours for services to cricket.
 Greenidge received the ‘Hampshire Cricket Society Player of the Year’ in 1986 and played his final season for Hampshire in 1987.